-Exploratory research does not aim for specific results or data points—it is more open-ended.
+Exploratory research does not aim for specific results or data points.
+It is more open-ended.
 It can help you identify problems and usually involves interviews or focus groups with extensive input from participants.
-For example, if you noticed your website was not producing any sales and you don't know why you would interview a focus group to see what the problem was.
-They might say they found it hard to navigate the site or they found it overwhelming and too content-heavy.
+For example, if you noticed your website was not producing any sales and you chose to interview users to determine any problems, they might say they found it hard to navigate the site or they found it overwhelming and too content-heavy.

 Specific research is very targeted in its scope.
-It is used to solve the problem that you discovered through exploratory research.
-Usually done through interviews, specific primary research usually involves interviews and is very precise.
-In the example of your website, once the exploratory research identifies the problem—that your website sales were down due to difficulties navigating the site—you would use specific research to test reactions to a new layout that is easier to navigate.
+It is used to solve any problems that you discovered through exploratory research.
+Specific primary research routinely involves interviews and is very precise.
+In the example of your website, once the exploratory research identifies the problem, that your website sales decreased due to difficulties navigating the site, you would use specific research to test reactions to a new layout that is easier to navigate.
 One major downside to primary market research is cost.

-Conducting a study yourself or hiring a research firm can cost thousands of dollars, making it out of reach for many small business owners.
+Conducting a study yourself or hiring a research firm can cost thousands of dollars, making it too costly for many small business owners.